jeftegoes/AwsOverview/Management & Governance/AWS CloudFormation.md

 - Send Stack events to SNS Topic (Email, Lambda, ...)
 - Enable SNS Integration using Stack Options

+# 6. Troubleshooting

+- `DELETE_FAILED`
+  - Some resources must be emptied before deleting, such as S3 buckets.
+  - Use Custom Resources with Lambda functions to automate some actions.
+  - Security Groups cannot be deleted until all EC2 instances in the group are gone.
+  - Think about using `DeletionPolicy=Retain` to skip deletions.
+- `UPDATE_ROLLBACK_FAILED`
+  - Can be caused by resources changed outside of CloudFormation, insufficient permissions, Auto Scaling Group that doesn't receive enough signals...
+- Manually fix the error and then `ContinueUpdateRollback`.

+## 6.1.
+StackSet Troubleshooting

+- A stack operation failed, and the stack instance status is OUTDATED.
+- Insufficient permissions in a target account for creating resources that are specified in your template.
+- The template could be trying to create global resources that must be unique but aren't, such as S3 buckets.
+- The administrator account does not have a trust relationship with the target account.
+- Reached a limit or a quota in the target account (too many resources).

-# 6. ChangeSets
+# 7. ChangeSets

 - When you update a stack, you need to know what changes before it happens for greater confidence.
 - ChangeSets won't say if the update will be successful.

-# 7. Retaining Data on Deletes
+- For Nested Stacks, you see the changes across all stacks.

+# 8. DeletionPolicy Delete

-- You can put a DeletionPolicy on any resource to control what happens when the CloudFormation template is deleted.
+- Control what happens when the CloudFormation template is deleted or when a resource is removed from a CloudFormation template.
+- Extra safety measure to preserve and backup resources
+- Default **DeletionPolicy = Delete**
+  - Delete won't work on an S3 bucket if the bucket is not empty.
-- DeletionPolicy = Retain:
+- **DeletionPolicy = Retain**
   - Specify on resources to preserve / backup in case of CloudFormation deletes.
+  - Works with any resources.
   - To keep a resource, specify Retain (works for any resource / nested stack).
-- DeletionPolicy = Snapshot:
+- **DeletionPolicy = Snapshot**
+  - Create one final snapshot before deleting the resource.
+  - **Examples of supported resources**
     - EBS Volume, ElastiCache Cluster, ElastiCache ReplicationGroup.
-  - RDS DBInstance, RDS DBCluster, Redshift Cluster.
+    - RDS DBInstance, RDS DBCluster, Redshift Cluster, Neptune DBCluster, DocumentDB DBCluster.

-- DeletePolicy = Delete (default behavior):
-  - Note: for `AWS::RDS::DBCluster` resources, the default policy is Snapshot.
-  - Note: to delete an S3 bucket, you need to first empty the bucket of its content.
+# 9. Stack Policies

+- During a CloudFormation Stack update, all update actions are allowed on all resources (default).
+- **A Stack Policy is a JSON document that defines the update actions that are allowed on specific resources during Stack updates.**
+- Protect resources from unintentional updates.
+- When you set a Stack Policy, all resources in the Stack are protected by default.
+- Specify an explicit ALLOW for the resources you want to be allowed to be updated.

-# 8. Termination Protection on Stacks
+# 10. Termination Protection

 - To prevent accidental deletes of CloudFormation templates, use `TerminationProtection`.

-# 9. User Data in EC2 for CloudFormation
+# 11. User Data in EC2 for CloudFormation

+- We can have user data at EC2 instance launch through the console.
 - The important thing to pass is the entire script through the function `Fn::Base64`.
-- Good to know, user data script log is in /var/log/cloud-init-output.log
+- Good to know, user data script log is in **/var/log/cloud-init-output.log**.

-## 9.1.
-CFN-Init and EC2 User Data, what?!!

-- Many of the CloudFormation templates will be about provisioning computing resources in your AWS Cloud.
-- These resources can be either:
-  - EC2 Instances.
-  - Auto Scaling Groups.
-  - etc...
-- Usually, you want the instances to be self configured so that they can perform the job they're supposed to perform.
-- You can fully automate your EC2 fleet state with CloudFormation Init.

-## 9.2.
+## 11.1.
 The Problems with EC2 User Data

 - What if we want to have a very large instance configuration?
 - What if we want to evolve the state of the EC2 instance without terminating it and creating a new one?
 - How do we make EC2 user-data more readable?
 - How do we know or signal that our EC2 user-data script completed successfully?
+- Enter **CloudFormation Helper Scripts**!
+  - Python scripts, that come directly on Amazon Linux AMIs, or can be installed using `yum` or `dnf` on non-Amazon Linux AMIs.
+    - `cfn-init`, `cfn-signal`, `cfn-get-metadata`, `cfn-hup`.

-## 9.3.
+## 11.2.
 CloudFormation helper scripts reference

 - AWS CloudFormation provides the following Python helper scripts that you can use to install software and start services on an [Amazon EC2](AWS%20EC2.md) instance that you create as part of your stack:
 - We have 4 Python scripts, that come directly on Amazon Linux 2 AMI, or can be installed using `yum` on non-Amazon Linux AMIs.